Toward a physically motivated notion of Gaussian complexity geometry: Parametrization of pure Gaussian states

-where we denote $[\hat{A}, \hat{B}]_{\mp} \coloneqq \hat{A}\hat{B} \mp \hat{B}\hat{A}$, with the minus signs in~\eqref{eq:CCR} applying to bosons and the plus signs applying to fermions.
 Referring to the phase-space operators $\hat{\xi}^a$ as ``quadratures'' is standard in the literature for bosonic systems; for fermionic systems, one might find it more usual to call this basis of Hermitian generators ``Majorana modes''.
 However, since most of what we will present in what follows will apply both to fermionic and bosonic systems in a unified fashion, we will use ``quadratures'' to refer to both cases at once, in line with the conventions used, e.g., in~\cite{Windt2021}.

 A Gaussian state $\hat{\rho}$ is fully characterized by the one-point and two-point correlators of the quadratures,

 where we have defined

 Higher-order $n$-point correlators are then directly obtained from these one- and two-point correlators~\eqref{eq:twopointfunction} via Wick contractions.
 Note that for fermions, the one-point function always vanishes.\footnote{We should note that there is such a thing as coherent states for fermionic systems, where one can have a nonzero displacement $z^a$ as a Grassman-valued vector.
 While these can be useful calculational tools, there are no actually physical fermionic Gaussian states~\cite{HacklKahler2021}.
 Therefore, we will only assume nonzero one-point functions the description of bosonic Gaussian transformations, as it is common in phase space quantum mechanics.} In this case, the formalism simplifies, as we can restrict ourselves to the two-point function only.